What is the Jay P. Rolison, Jr. Summer Scholars Program?

 During the weekend, the Summer Scholars will participate in "trust-building" activities designed to promote group cohesiveness and allow the students and staff to become better acquainted with each other.
 All aspects of this program are designed and directed by highly trained and experienced professionals.

-Using the methodologies of college-level History, Political Science, and English courses, the Summer Scholars Program will use lectures, film, fiction, and student writing, workshops to present students with a rich, multidisciplinary understanding of these conflicts and their consequences for the United States..
+Using the methodologies of college-level History, Political Science, and English courses, the Summer Scholars Program will use lectures, film, fiction, student writing, and workshops to present students with a rich, multidisciplinary understanding of how American domestic politics and foreign policy work in this “new” media age.
 All activities will enable students to become stronger critical readers, thinkers, and writers with an emphasis on mature and sophisticated classroom participation and clear academic writing.

 The emphasis on student skills will involve developing and enhancing their ability to evaluate evidence objectively, to utilize primary and secondary sources, to analyze data, to review events and issues from a multidisciplinary approach, to analyze and to integrate the information presented from a variety of sources, including the Internet, to engage in precise, logical, and clear thinking, and to write clear and coherent analyses.

 If you have any questions or would like more information, which cannot be obtained from your principal or guidance counselor, please call or write:

 5 BOCES Road

 v: 845.486.4840 ext.
 4614